 We do not currently have, nor do we plan to acquire, the infrastructure or capability necessary to manufacture MM120, MM402 or any other product candidates, including the lysergide, R(-)-MDMA or other controlled substances incorporated into such product candidates.
 We rely on, and expect to continue to rely on, CDMOs, for the development, manufacture and production of the lysergide used in our product candidates administered in our clinical trials and will continue to rely on such CDMOs for the development, manufacture, testing and production of any commercial supply, if our product candidates are approved.
 Currently, we engage with multiple CDMOs for all activities relating to the development, manufacture and production of all our product candidates including API, bulk drug product, and final drug product.
 Reliance on third-party providers, such as CDMOs, exposes us to more risk than if we were to manufacture our product candidates at our own facilities.
 While we subject our suppliers of MM120, MM402 or any of our other product candidates, including our current supplier of active pharmaceutical ingredient, to strict manufacturing requirements and rigorous testing requirements in order to ensure compliance with cGMP and other manufacturing regulations, such suppliers are still subject to inspection by the FDA and other applicable regulatory authorities and there can be no assurance that they are in compliance with all applicable regulations.
-Our failure, or the failure of third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of MM120, MM402 or any other product candidates and harm our business and results of operations.
+Our failure, or the failure of third-party manufacturers, to comply with applicable regulations could result in sanctions being imposed on us, including fines, injunctions, civil penalties, delays, suspension or withdrawal of approvals, license revocation, seizures or recalls of MM120, MM402 or any other product candidates, operating restrictions and criminal prosecutions, any of which could significantly and adversely affect supplies of MM120, MM402 or any other product candidates and harm our business and results of operations.